BAZIG/personal_website/README.md

 # webDev
 Web developpment training.
-With html, css and js

-Idea of the project:
-making a portfolio website for myself
+With html and css usage. test of flex, grid, bootstrap...